listeven989/code-search-ai/README.md

 `/chatcraft.org`

-using [chatcraft.org's open sourced project](https://github.com/tarasglek/chatcraft.org) as a test repo for applying some of the ideas in `/specs`
+tested some of the code search ideas to make features for [chatcraft.org's open sourced project](https://github.com/tarasglek/chatcraft.org)

-contains some of the early prompts, bash scripts and other code to explore code search. the prompts, utils, etc where utilized to quickly add features to chatcraft.org
+contains some of the early prompts, bash scripts and other code to explore code search.

 demo: